Nose Piercing Bumps - Causes & Treatments Guide

 If you think it’s an infection, you should have your piercer or a doctor look at it to determine the best course of action.
 Here are some indications that you’re dealing with an infection.

-Swelling can be normal right after a piercing, but it can also mean that there’s a nasty infection going on underneath the surface.
+Swelling can be normal right after a piercing, except it can also mean that there’s a nasty infection going on underneath the surface.

 Some pus in the first week or two after the piercing is normal.
 An increase in pus, however, after those first few days isn’t usually normal, and if the pus is foul smelling or discolored, it can be even worse.
 Those signs can point to an infection.